babylonchain/staking-indexer/README.md

 * Polling BTC blocks data from a specified height in an ongoing manner.
-The poller ensures that all the output blocks have at least `N` confirmations where `N` is a configurable value.
+The poller ensures that all the output blocks have at least `N` confirmations where `N` is a configurable value, which should be large enough so that the chance of the output blocks being forked is enormously low, e.g., greater than or equal to `6` in Bitcoin mainnet.
 * Extracting transaction data for staking, unbonding, and withdrawal.
   Specifications of identifying and parsing these transactions can be found [here](./doc/extract_tx_data.md).
 * Storing the extracted transaction data in a database.
 The database schema can be found [here](./doc/db_schema.md).
-* Pushing staking, unbonding, and withdrawal events to the consumers.
+* Pushing staking, unbonding, and withdrawal events to the message queues.
   A reference implementation based on [rabbitmq](https://www.rabbitmq.com/) is provided.
   The definition of each type of events can be found [here](./doc/events.md).
-* Monitoring the status by Prometheus [metrics](./doc/metrics.md).
+* Monitoring the status of the service through [Prometheus metrics](./doc/metrics.md).

 ## Usage

 ### Setup bitcoind node

 The staking indexer relies on `bitcoind` as backend.
-Follow this [guide](https://bitcoin.org/en/full-node#what-is-a-full-node) to set up a `bitcoind` node.
+Follow this [guide](./doc/bitcoind_setup.md) to set up a `bitcoind` node.

 ### Install